unoplatform/Uno.Wasm.Bootstrap/Readme.md

 Additional CSS files are supported through the inclusion of `EmbeddedResource`  msbuild item files, in a project folder named `WasmCSS`.

 ### Support for additional Content files
 Additional Content files are supported through the inclusion of `Content` files.
 The folder structure is preserved in the output `dist` folder.
-There is 3 deployment mode for content files:
+There is 3 deployment modes for content files:

 * `Package`: files using `UnoDeploy="Package"` mode will be deployed in the `dist\package_<hash>` folder and the folder structure will be preserved.
 This is the default mode for most files (see exclusions below).
 * `Root`: files using `UnoDeploy="Root"` mode will be deployed directly in the `dist\` folder and the folder structure will be preserved.